Greatest Movie Series

 Film Plot Summary

 The following morning, Bond spoke to Professor Dent about Strangways' rock sample for analysis, and was told the mineral was "low-grade iron pyrites."
-Dent denied it was geologically impossible for them to have come from Crab Key.
+Dent denied it was geologically possible for them to have come from Crab Key.
 Immediately afterwards, Dent took a yacht to Crab Key.
 In a room with a large skylight, a single chair and table (with a cage on it containing a venomous tarantula), Dr. No's voice chastised Dent for an unauthorized daytime visit, and for not killing Bond.
-Dent left with the cage and the command: "Tonight."
+Dent left with the cage and the simple command: "Tonight."
 In his room that evening, Bond noticed his briefcase and closet had been searched.
-That night as he slept, the tarantula crawled on him, but he was able to kill it with his shoe.
+That night as he slept, the tarantula crawled up his arm, but he was able to bash it with his shoe.

 Film Notables (Awards, Facts, etc.)